-Spark Finance has certain derivatives and debt arrangements that are subject to bilateral credit support agreements that require Spark Finance or the counterparty to post collateral funds to support the value of certain derivatives.
-As at 30 June 2022 no collateral was posted (30 June 2021: nil).
-Letters of credit and guarantees may also be held over some receivable amounts.
-The carrying amounts of financial assets represent the maximum credit exposure iv) Liquidity risk
+Spark Finance has certain derivatives and debt arrangements that are subject to bilateral credit support agreements that require Spark Finance or its counterparties to post collateral funds to support the value of certain derivatives subject to certain agreed threshold amounts.
+As at 30 June 2023 no collateral was posted (30 June 2022: nil).
+Letters of credit and guarantees may be held over some receivable amounts.
+The carrying amounts of financial assets represent the maximum credit exposure.

+iv) Liquidity risk